Maritime Transport Act 1994

 "What the National On-Scene Commander does after a marine oil spill is reported"

-When you hear about a marine oil spill, a National On-Scene Commander gets notified.
-They then decide if any action is needed to respond to the spill.
-This might involve following a national plan or using special powers given by the Maritime Transport Act 1994.
-You should know that the National On-Scene Commander has to figure out the best course of action.
-If the spill is too big for the Authority to handle, the Director can ask for help from other countries or people, following the national plan.
+When you hear about a marine oil spill, a National On-Scene Commander gets told.
+They decide if action is needed to respond to the spill.
+They consider using the national marine oil spill contingency plan or powers under the Maritime Transport Act 1994.
+If the Director thinks the spill is too big for the Authority to handle, they can ask for help.
+They can ask other countries or people for assistance, following the national marine oil spill contingency plan.
+This helps contain and clean up the spill.
+The National On-Scene Commander has an important role in responding to marine oil spills in New Zealand.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.